How it works

 Sign up for a Scheme ID

-In early 2020, you’ll be able to sign up for a Scheme ID; it is the easy way to receive your refund via a direct deposit (electronic funds transfer) into your bank account.
+Sign up for a Scheme ID; it is the easy way to receive your refund via a direct deposit (electronic funds transfer) into your bank account.

 Other refund payment options are available (voucher, donation, or cash) and do not require a Scheme ID.
 Please check with your local Containers for Change Refund Point operator for available payment options.

 Most aluminium, glass, plastic, steel and liquid paperboard beverage containers between 150ml and 3L are eligible for a refund.
 The scheme targets beverage containers most commonly seen as litter.
 Check if your container is eligible for a refund below.

 Reverse Vending Machines (RVM) use a scanner to read each container's barcode to check its eligibility.
 Therefore, RVMs can’t accept crushed cans and bottles.
 However, other types of Refund Points in the network, including those where containers are counted by hand, can accept crushed cans if the can is identifiable as an eligible container.

 In all cases, please be sure that all containers are empty and have their lids removed.